Maternity Leave Texas – Law & Policy Explained

 - You must have worked for your employer for at least 1250 hours in the last 12 months before going on your leave.

 - You must work at the worksite with 50 employees within a 75 miles radius.

 Though FMLA leave is unpaid, your employer may require you to use other accumulated Paid leaves for Paid maternity leave in Texas 2018.
 The reason for leave should, however, be genuine.

 How to apply for Paid Maternity Leave Texas?

-Paid maternity leave in Texas 2018 usually depends on your company and its rules and policies.
+Paid Maternity Leave Texas 2018 usually depends on your company and its rules and policies.
 You can, however, accumulate your other leaves which you have not taken and take some weeks off and still get paid for two weeks.